 Multatuli Museum - Museum about 19th century Dutch author Eduard Douwes Dekker who was known as Multatuli (Latin for "I have suffered much").
 His novel Max Havelaar is a critical account of Dutch colonial rule over Indonesia.
 Located at Korsjespoortsteeg 20 (off the Singel canal near Central Station).
 Free admission, open Tue 1000-1700, Sat-Sun 1200-1700.

 EYE Film - Stunning building on the north-bank of the IJ, opposite central station used as a film museum and cinema.
-The basement holds free exhibitions and includes comfortable pods where you can watch film clips.
+The basement is home to the free Panorama exhibition which displays items marking significant moments in cinema history.
+It also includes comfortable pods where you can watch film clips.
 Get there by taking the free ferry (see below) from central station.

 Museum Haven - Next to the green ship-like NEMO Science museum is the open museum harbour - containing around 20 restored ships - many around a hundred years old.
 The public can freely walk around the harbour front.
 Museumhaven, Oosterdok 12.

 Museumweek - Formerly museum weekend, this annual event is now held over an entire week each April.
 Many museums in Netherlands open their doors to the public and special activities are organised.
 The next Museumweeks will run on 3-9 April 2017.